 We have become familiar with new variants of Covid-19, how they move through populations and the different ways that governments respond.
 This is the best live example of health risks that

 companies now have to monitor.
 Rules on entry, and exit and travel between countries, have been in flux for two years and this may well continue.

-Using PinPoint, companies can interpret any employment, immigration, tax and social security considerations and be clear to employees about options, advice and HR policies prompted by changes in national rules.
+Using the Equus Platform, companies can interpret any employment, immigration, tax and social security considerations and be clear to employees about options, advice and HR policies prompted by changes in national rules.

 In addition, some counties have strict visa rules, and breaking those rules can result in being expelled from the country and banned for several years.
-PinPoint can be set up to focus on advance alerts for the business and the international assignee, reducing the risk that deadlines will be missed.
+The Equus Platform can be set up to focus on advance alerts for the business and the international assignee, reducing the risk that deadlines will be missed.